my-language-skills/featured-image-for-pressbooks/README.md

 ## Roadmap

+## Changelog
-### 0.X.X
+### 0.4
 * **ENCHANCEMENTS**
-    * In a custom post type, add the size of default size of the blog.
-And select by default, the default size
+  * New sizes in attachment display settinngs.
+By default is selected the size of the blog.

 * **List of Files revised**
        * featured-image-for-pressbooks.php
-## Changelog

 ### 0.3
 * **ENCHANCEMENTS**
     * Set good size